zoffixznet/perl6-Config-From/README.md

 # DESCRIPTION

-This module lets load a configuration file (in JSON format) and assign values from it to variables using traits.
+This module lets you load a configuration file (in JSON format) and assign values from it to variables using traits.

 # EXPORTED TRAITS